 Place the pan on a cake rack and cool for 20 minutes, then remove the cake from the pan and let it cool completely.
 Serve at room temperature.

 * Philadelphia cream cheese is often recommended for baking for consistency purposes, as in, bakers know this brand works, and because it contains less water than other brands.

 Variations: I think this cake would be fantastic with a cup of chopped white chocolate stirred into the batter (an idea I got from this lovely lady) and/or some orange zest.
 Or grapefruit zest.
 Or whole raspberries, if you can find good ones in season.
 Or have fun with it.
 A good pound cake is infinitely adaptable, and I would like to try them all.

 Smaller cakes: A bundt-volume cake often can be used to make two 8 1/2-by-4 1/4-by-2 1/2-inch loaf cakes, however (caveat!)
 I have not tested this recipe in loaf pans.
 I just wanted to throw that out there for those of you feeling adventurous, or interested in a reduced volume of cake.

 Where has this been my whole life?
 I have spent — nay wasted — too much time making cooked fruit compotes for dessert when some fruits, like berries, will always taste better raw.
 I suspect you could swap any berry for the strawberry in this coulis, but you might have to bump up the sugar accordingly.
 And then share with me.

-2 cups quartered hulled strawberries (about 12 ounces)
+2 cups quartered hulled strawberries (about 12 ounces or 340 grams)